 If a Legionella species by PCR genetic test is positive, then it is likely that the person has a legionella infection.
 However, there are a small number of false positives associated with this test.

 Legionnaires disease can affect other blood test results.
-These tests are not used to help diagnose a legionella infection but may be additional clues for the doctor and information about the person's health status.
+These tests are not used to help diagnose a legionella infection but may be additional clues for the healthcare provider and information about the person's health status.
 Often seen are:

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.